 Rest assured, this recipe is a winner.

 The tuna salad is prepared by combining tuna and red onion with a simple avocado oil vinaigrette.
 The vinaigrette is an easy 3:1 ratio of avocado oil (3) and apple cider vinegar (1) with a pinch of salt.
-If you prefer a sweet vinaigrette, you can always add a little erythritol sweetener, but I’ll leave that up to you.
-Add the vinaigrette to the tuna mixture and then serve in endive leaves, one of the most under appreciated vegetables known to man.
+If you prefer a sweet vinaigrette, you can always add a little erythritol sweetener, but I'll leave that up to you.
+Add the vinaigrette to the tuna mixture and then serve in endive leaves, one of the most under-appreciated vegetables known to man.

 Endives don’t get nearly enough attention in the keto world, but they should!
-Not only are they low in carbs and calories, they are an excellent source of potassium (a super important electrolyte, especially on the keto diet).
+Not only are they low in carbs and calories, but they are also an excellent source of potassium (a super important electrolyte, especially on the keto diet).
 In 100g of raw endive, there are only 0.2g net carbohydrates, 17 calories, and 314 mg of potassium.
 Served raw, endives provide a crisp, edible serving dish for all kinds of low carb ingredients.
 If you haven’t tried endives yet, I’d highly recommend you add them to your grocery list.

 You can start giving this tuna stuffed endives recipe a shot!

 For the tuna-haters out there (I see you), here are a few pointers:

 Not all canned tuna fish is created equal.